aws/aws-cdk-rfcs/text/0171-cloudfront-redesign.md

 on the `IBucket` interface to determine if the bucket has been configured for static web hosting and we should treat as such.
 However, we could have an additional parameter to `fromBucket` trigger this behavior (e.g., `isConfiguredAsWebsite`?).
-2. What are the advantage/disadvantages to making both `Origin` and `Behavior` extend `cdk.Construct` (or not)?
+2. What level of breaking changes are acceptable for the existing `IDistribution` and `CloudFrontWebDistribution` resources?
+Notably, the
-3. Other examples of constructs which modify the underlying Cfn* resources post-creation?
-For example, calling `addBehavior` after construction alters the synthesized construct (not by adding new resources, but by changing the original one).
-Any best practices or patterns to be aware of here for the implementation?
+`IDistribution` interface should extend `IResource`, and `CloudFrontWebDistribution` changed from extending `Construct` to `Resource`.
-4. Should the current (CloudFrontWebDistribution) construct be marked as "stable" to indicate we won't be making future updates to it?
+3. Related to the above, should the current (CloudFrontWebDistribution) construct be marked as "stable" to indicate we won't be making future updates to it?
 Any other suggestions on how we message the "v2" on the README to highlight the new option to customers?

 # Future Possibilities